China chips away at U.S., Taiwan semiconductor dominance

 Chinese factories use over 60 percent of the world's chips annually, and in 2013 imported more chips by value than crude oil.
 To promote domestic development, the government has tasked chip firms with raising revenue by more than 20 percent annually and building "a group of world-class companies" by 2030.

-China's list of chip design hopefuls include HiSilicon plus Spreadtrum and RDA Microelectronics Inc - both controlled by state-backed Tsinghua Unigroup Ltd - as well as All Winner Technology Co Ltd 300458.SZ, Leadcore Technology, Galaxycore Microelectronics and Goodix Technology.
+China's list of chip design hopefuls include HiSilicon plus Spreadtrum and RDA Microelectronics Inc - both controlled by state-backed Tsinghua Unigroup Ltd - as well as All Winner Technology Co Ltd, Leadcore Technology, Galaxycore Microelectronics and Goodix Technology.

 "Only by being a market leader can you be profitable," said Tsinghua Unigroup Chairman Zhao Weiguo.